-11. A storm water management plan, prepared by a registered professional engineer in accordance with the Storm Water Management for Maine: Best Management Practices, published by the Maine Department of Environmental Protection, 1995.
-The Board may not waive submission of the storm water management plan unless the subdivision is not in the watershed of a great pond, the proposed subdivision will not involve grading which changes drainage patterns, and the addition of impervious surfaces such as roofs and driveways is less than five percent (5%) of the area of the subdivision.
+11. A stormwatermanagement plan, prepared by a registered professional engineer in accordance with Maine's Stormwater Best Management Practices, published by the Maine Department of Environmental Protection, latest edition.
+The Board may not waive submission of the stormwater management plan unless the subdivision is not in the watershed of a great pond, the proposed subdivision will not involve grading which changes drainage patterns, and the addition of impervious surfaces is less than five percent (5%) of the area of the subdivision.

-12. An erosion and sedimentation control plan prepared in accordance with the Maine Erosion and Sedimentation Control Handbook for Construction: Best Management Practices, published by the Cumberland County Soil and Water Conservation District and the Maine Department of Environmental Protection, March 1991.
-The Board may waive submission of the erosion and sedimentation control plan if: 1) The project will not involve grading which changes drainage patterns, and 2) The addition of impervious surfaces such as roofs and driveways is less than five percent (5%) of the area of the subdivision.
+12. An erosion and sedimentation control plan prepared in accordance with the latest edition of the Maine Erosion and Sedimentation Control Practices, Field Guide for Contractors manuals, published by the Maine Department of Environmental Protection, dated 2014, or most recent revision.
+The Board may waive submission of the erosion and sedimentation control plan if: 1) The project will not involve grading which changes drainage patterns, and 2) The addition of impervious surfaces is less than five percent (5%) of the area of the subdivision.